qkacoin/solana_token/README.md

 # solana_token
 how to create a solana_token in ubuntu20.04

-# Solana CLI Guide and initai a token
+# Solana CLI Guide and initai a token on devnet

 ## System